ikanher/the-three-caballeros/documentation/final_report.md

 ## Short description of the final model and training process
 ### Model: Resnet-152
 Our best-performing model was a deep pretrained convolutional neural network with residual connections.
 We froze all layers but the final layer, which we replaced with our own 2048->14 fully connected layer, which we trained.
 Our final F1-score on own test data was 0.78 (micro averaging).

+Our final model is constructed so that we first trained for 25 epochs on our train data.
+We then continued training the model on our validation data and test data for 1 epoch each.
+Evaluation of model performance is done before the last two epochs.

 ### Preprocessing
 * Read in images and labels so that we could attach a one-hot encoded vector of labels to each image